swiftly-solution/documentation/docgen/output/events/gameevents/onexitbuyzone.md

 ---

 # OnExitBuyzone
-This event is triggered when exit_buyzone is triggered
+This event is triggered when exit_buyzone is triggered.
 ::: tabs
 @tab Lua
 ```lua